Seirdy/seirdy.one/content/posts/floss-security.md

 	| sort | uniq
 ```

-This also extends to determining how programs utilize the network: packet analyzers like [Wireshark](https://www.wireshark.org/) can determine when a program connects to the network, and where it connects.
+This also extends to determining how programs utilize the network: packet sniffers like [Wireshark](https://www.wireshark.org/) can determine when a program connects to the network, and where it connects.

 These methods are not flawless.
 Syscall tracers are only designed to shed light on how a program interacts with the kernel.
 Kernel interactions tell us plenty (it's sometimes all we need), but they don't give the whole story.
 Furthermore, packet inspection can be made a bit painful by transit encryption[^8]; tracing a program's execution alongside packet inspection can offer clarity, but this is not easy.